-CDOT will provide the acceptance testing and inspections on the Project.
-All payments for items accepted on the Project shall be based on current CDOT acceptance testing and inspection procedures.
-Minimum sampling and testing frequencies of the product will be based on the CDOT Field Materials Manual and any Standard and/or Project Special Provisions in effect at the time of project advertisement.
+The Contractor shall be responsible for all quality control testing.
+CDOT will provide the quality assurance testing and inspections on the Project.
+All payments for items accepted on the Project shall be based on current CDOT testing and inspection procedures.
+Minimum sampling and testing frequencies of the product will be based on the CDOT Field Materials Manual and any Project Special Provisions in effect at the time of project advertisement.

-The Contractor shall ensure the compatibility and integration of design, construction, installation, traffic management, and public information with CDOT's inspection and testing procedures.
+The Contractor shall ensure the compatibility of design, construction, installation, traffic management, and public information with CDOT's inspection and testing procedures.